Liakintsurashvili/The-Churiology/README.md

 ### Returning Visitor Goals:

-* As a Returning Visitor, I want to find up-to-date information on recommended vineyards.
+* As a Returning Visitor, I want to find up-to-date information on local wineries and wine-making technologies implemented in the region.
-* As a Returning Visitor, I want to find frequently updated content with increased varieties of grapes and wine-making technologies.

 ### Frequent Visitor Goals:

 * As a Frequent User, I want to be able to recommend new wineries and vineyards that could be featured on a website.
-* As a Frequent User, I want to see more in-depth information added to wineries with better imagery and location pins.
-* As a Frequent User, I want to see information on the upcoming wine-related events in the local area.
+* As a Frequent User, I want to be notified of content updates.

 ## Design